Words by: Tom Piper

 At Pete & Gerry’s, we recognize that the egg aisle is a confusing place.
-That’s why we hope to earn your trust so that instead of having to understand every industry term out there like cage free, free range, or pasture raised, you can simply reach for our package with confidence, because you know we’re doing the right thing for hens, farmers, and for your family.
-My family has been raising chickens for three decades.
-We have the hard won expertise that comes from doing something for a long time and constantly improving on it as you go.
+That’s why we hope to earn your trust so that instead of having to understand every industry term out there like cage-free, free-range, or pasture-raised, you can simply reach for our package with confidence, because you know we’re doing the right thing for hens, farmers, and for your family.
+My family has been raising chickens for three decades and have the expertise that comes from doing something for a long time and constantly improving on it as you go.
 That makes our company pretty unique in the egg industry.
-We hope that our customers discover that we care about our hens so much that if there was a better way to raise them — we’d be doing it.
+We hope that our customers discover that we care about our hens so much that if there was a better way to raise them — we’d be the first ones doing it.

 On the other side, there is also a group of companies competing to persuade customers that our Certified Humane Free Range standard, which you can read about here, is somehow not sufficient or adequately humane.

 The Certified Humane Free Range standard was developed by scientists and animal welfare experts.
 It calls for 2 sq. ft. of outdoor access on grass per hen.
 Now, this may not sound like much if you imagine a bunch of hens all occupying their own little 2’ X 2’ patch of grass.
 However, it’s important to note that this is just an average over a huge flock, and that not all of the hens use the pasture space at the same time.
 Not even close.
 Hens are actually a lot like people in this regard.
-Whether it’s cool outside, hot, or a delightful 72 degrees, a great many of them would simply prefer to be inside at any given moment.
-In fact, in a typical flock, there are hens that never want to leave the barn.
+Whether it’s cool outside, hot, or a delightful 72 degrees, many of them would simply prefer to be inside.
 It’s safe, comfortable, cool in the summer, warm in the winter, and there’s fresh water and feed.
 As a company, we don’t force hens to go outside.
 We give them ample ways to access the outdoors, and then let the girls decide.
 If you spend time watching them, you will see a steady stream of hens entering and exiting the barns.
 At any given point in time, the hens that are outside have far more than 2 sq. ft. apiece.
 And, they are very social birds, so while they don’t wish to be crammed into giant warehouses, or tiny cages, they do want to huddle into little groups and cliques to cluck about whatever is on their minds.
 So there is always more grass and dirt areas open than occupied.

-Pasture Raised brands are advertising that they offer from 35 sq. ft. to 108 sq. ft. per hen and suggesting that 2 sq. ft. is insufficient.
+Pasture Raised brands are advertising that they offer from 35 to 108 sq. ft. per hen and suggesting that 2 sq. ft. is insufficient.
 More is not better in this case.
 More is just more.
-And it costs the farmers more to own and maintain that extra space for no discernible purpose that we can see.
+And it costs the farmers more to own and maintain that extra space for no discernible purpose.
 Agricultural land is scarce and expensive, so forcing small farm families to operate and maintain an excess of it just to brag about how much square footage each hen gets seems insincere and gratuitous to us.

 There is a category of very small farms that can make the larger space work economically.
 But those are typically mixed use, hobby-style, micro farms that exist in a completely separate economic climate, selling to farmers’ markets, CSAs, and to their local area at considerably higher prices.
 Mainstream grocery distribution requires a higher level of efficiency in order to even get on the shelf.
 So we support this other style of farm wholeheartedly, just as we support backyard chicken coops, but they are a very small piece of the larger change we seek.

-Our bottom line at Pete & Gerry’s is first, what is right for the hens?
+First we ask ourselves: What is right for the hens?
 We believe that we understand that better than anyone in the industry, and we follow the independently audited standard set by Humane Farm Animal Care for Free Range.
-Second, we want to do what is right for our farmers, and that means helping them raise hens humanely without undue costs.
-Third, by doing the latter, we can deliver great eggs to our consumers at a reasonable price
+Second, we ensure to do what is best for our farmers, and that means helping them raise hens humanely without undue costs.
+This allows us to deliver great eggs to our consumers at a reasonable price

 It is an exciting time to be in the business of producing humane, ethical, organic eggs.
 In my lifetime, I have not seen the industry change this dramatically or quickly.
 Over the next year, we believe many more consumers will begin to decide what they think a reasonable egg farm should look like.
 We believe that a small family farm producing to the Certified Humane Free Range standard is the best way to meet our country’s egg demands in a humane, sustainable way.
 We don’t believe that means there is no such thing as too much space for hens, and we’re pretty sure the hens don’t either.
 So we will continue to try to balance the needs of hens, our farmers, and our loyal customers as best we can.